Uj5Ghare/Bash-Scripting-Project/README.md

-# SafeSquid-Labs-Project
+# Bash-Scripting-Project
-This repo is to store task related to SafeSquid Labs
+This project is to help server monitoring.